mbmahiout/mbmahiout.github.io/index.md

 **LinkedIn:** [Marius Mahiout](https://www.linkedin.com/in/marius-mahiout-424aa5154/)

 **GitHub:** [mbmahiout](https://github.com/mbmahiout)
-Note: this is my personal GitHub account.
-I am not at liberty to share any code or data from my professional work.
+<small>(Note: this is my personal GitHub account.
+I am not at liberty to share any code or data from my professional work.)</small>

 # Education
 - **2019 - 2021:** Norwegian University of Science and Technology<br />MS, Neuroscience